Beth Hyland is a playwright and screenwriter based in Southern California.

 She co-founded The Sound, an itinerant Chicago storefront theatre, with artistic director Rebeca Willingham.
 Her short film Clambake, directed by Sammy Zeisel, was an official selection of the Art of Brooklyn Film Festival and the Santa Monica Film Festival.

 She is currently pursuing an MFA in Playwriting at UC San Diego under the mentorship of Naomi Iizuka and Deborah Stein.
-She is represented by Jamie Kaye-Phillips.
+She is represented by Jamie Kaye-Phillips at Paradigm and Benjamin Blake and Anthony Ippolito at Heroes and Villains Entertainment.